Picton Castle (ship): Configuration

 Picton Castle is rigged as a three-masted barque, is 179 ft long, with a riveted steel hull, clear oiled pine decks, steel masts and wooden and steel yards.
 She carries 12450 sqft of sail.
 The ship displaces 565 tons.
-She has a 690-horsepower diesel engine for the times when sailing is not feasible.
+She has a 690-horsepower Burmeister & Wain 7 cylinder Alpha diesel engine for the times when sailing is not feasible.
 The ship has space for roughly 52 people, consisting of about 12 professional crew and 40 sail trainees.

 Operational history

 As a trawler, minesweeper, and freighter

-Picton Castle was originally built as a motorized fishing trawler in 1928.
+Picton Castle was originally built as a steam powered fishing trawler in 1928 in Selby, Yorkshire.
 She was built along with four other trawlers for the same company and operated out of Swansea, Wales.
 The ship was named after the Welsh castle of the same name.

 In August 1939, the Royal Navy requisitioned the trawler for use in World War II and refit her as a minesweeper.
 While sweeping mines near Norway, she made way for the port of Bergen for repairs.
 The Germans had just left Norway, and the sight of the Union Jack-bearing HMS Picton Castle earned her the title "The Liberator of Norway."
 Following World War II, the ship was renamed Dolmar and worked as a freighter in the North Sea and Baltic Sea.

+In 1955 she was repowered with a diesel engine.
+In 1965 she was again repowered with her current B&W Alpha.